Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Cross-correlation maps and Bayesian exploration

 In order to constrain further the atmospheric composition and thermodynamics, we then ran nested sampling retrievals, based on the {\tt PyMultiNest} code \citep{Feroz2008,Feroz2009,buchner2014}.
+For all the retrievals presented in this work, we ran {\tt PyMultiNest} with a tolerance on the evidence of 0.5 and a sampling efficiency of 0.8 which are default values.
+We used 512 live points when having six or less free parameters, and 1024 live points otherwise.
+When we calculated Bayes factors (see section \ref{ssec:Bayes}) we also used 1024 live points.

-We first used isothermal models for simple constraints on the planet and its atmosphere and we started by looking for an independent estimation from JWST on the mass of the planet.
+We first used isothermal models and started by looking for an independent estimation from JWST on the mass of the planet.
 Note that the mass is not directly a parameter of the retrieval, as the physical quantity that impacts the atmosphere scale height is gravity.
 We therefore define here "mass" as:

 where $g$ is the gravity that we retrieve, $\mathcal{G}$ is the gravitational constant and R$_{\mathrm{TESS}} = 0.892$ R$_\mathrm{J}$ the best fit radius from TESS observations with R$_\mathrm{J}$ the Jupiter mean radius and assuming a stellar radius of 1.38 R$_\odot$ with R$_\odot$ the solar radius.